Alan Devonshire: Managerial career

 On 23 May 2011, Devonshire became manager of the newly promoted Conference National club Braintree Town.
 During his four-season spell at Cressing Road, Devonshire led the Iron to finishes of 12th, 9th, 6th, and 14th.
 Having declined a new contract, Devonshire left the club on 17 April 2015.

 Devonshire's second spell as Maidenhead United manager began in May 2015.
 On his return to United, his team brought Port Vale back to York Road for an FA Cup 1st Round replay in November 2015 after an unforgettable draw at Vale Park.
 A final league position of 7th in 2015–16 served notice of a tilt at promotion.
 After first topping the table in August, the Magpies held on to beat the challenge of Ebbsfleet United to win the 2016–17 title on the final day of the season, with Devonshire securing the National League South Manager of the Season award in the process.
 Maidenhead also won the Berks & Bucks Senior Cup in 2017 after beating Hungerford Town in the final at Slough.
 Devonshire then led the Magpies to a top-half finish in their inaugural National League season, winning the Manager of the Month award in April 2018.
 In June 2021, Devonshire signed a new three-year contract until the end of the 2023–24 season, which was a reward for keeping the part-time club safe from relegation at the top level of non-league football.
 The occasional scalps of big ex-league teams (particularly at York Road) have resulted in the use of the phrase "You've been Devonshired".
 His 800th game in sole charge of Maidenhead United came at Aldershot Town on 31 August 2024.
+Devonshire confirmed his intent to resign on 23 November 2025, managing the team to wins in their next two games before leaving the club six days later.